linuxatlas/atlas-server-docker/README.md

 * Run Atlas Dedicated Server

         docker run -d --name=atlas-server \
+        --net=host \
         -v /some/path/atlas-server:/mnt/atlas-server \
         atlas-server start-server \
         "Ocean?ServerX=0?ServerY=0?MaxPlayers=10?ReservedPlayerSlots=5?QueryPort=57555?Port=5755?SeamlessIP=XXX.XXX.XXX.XXX -NoBattlEye -log -server"

     * Make sure to replace the placeholder SeamlessIP with your public IP
-    * Depending on your setup you'll likely need to expose docker to your network so the server can be accessed from the Internet.
-The easiest way to do this is to add `--net=host` to the above `docker run...` command.
+    * The above example uses `--net=host`, which means the containers networking stack is the hsots.
+This is the easiest way to et things up, but by no means the only way.
-    * You'll also want to expose the ports you're using for the server, plus the seamless port `27000` in my case.
-Given the above example, we'd add the following to the `docker run...` command: ` --expose 5755 --expose 57555 --expose 27000`
+    * If you do not use `--net=host`, you'll need to expose the ports you're using for the server, plus the seamless port,`27000` in the above example.
+Following the example, add these flags to the `docker run...` command: ` --expose 5755 --expose 57555 --expose 27000`

 * Monitor logs / VNC